okfn/ckanext-pdeu/README.markdown

 ckanext-pdeu is intended to work with CKAN 2.0 (currently the `master` branch of ckan).
 The `task-migrate-to-ckan-1.7` branch of ckanext-pdeu works with CKAN 1.7.

+## How to Load publicdata.eu's Apps & Ideas as CKAN Related Items

+`related.json` is a dump of the Apps & Ideas (ckanext-apps extension) that were on publicdata.eu as of 16th Oct 2012, made using the `paster ckanext-apps-migrate dump` command.
+You can load the Apps & Ideas into your CKAN database as CKAN 'Related Items' with a command like this, from your ckanext-pdeu directory:

+    paster ckanext-apps-migrate -c ../ckan/pdeu.ini load related.json